mdqst/StellarSnap/audits/Cure53 Audit 1/auditHighlights/readme.md

 # Audit Highlights
 This are commits that are primarly comments walking through code changes found in audits.
-Differences are stored in highlights.txt.
-These are labeled according to the issues they resolve.
+Differences are stored in /auditHighlights These are labeled according to the issues they resolve.
+They follow a consecutive hash scemea where the difference is based of hash of the previous highlight starting at commit 49d7915666cdc2cd45a7cf8216142a51d1460534.

 ## Goals
 to show interaction pathways and highlight which code resolves which of the following issues